 To create a world where SGM communities have equitable opportunities to live healthy and fulfilling lives.
 To be a global leader in using research to foster understanding of the development and experiences of SGM individuals and improve the health and wellbeing of SGM communities.

-As a university-wide institute, our mission is to connect scholars from numerous disciplines with the SGM community to forge collaborations and stimulate innovative research to improve SGM health and wellbeing.
-The institute provides unique opportunities for high-level research and training for the next generation of SGM scholars.
-The Institute utilizes innovative modalities to disseminate knowledge widely to the SGM community, the public at large, scholars, service providers, educators, and policymakers.
+As a university-wide institute, our mission is to connect scholars from numerous disciplines with SGM communities to facilitate collaborations and stimulate innovative research to improve SGM health and wellbeing.
+The institute provides unique opportunities for interdisciplinary research and training for the next generation of SGM scholars.
+We aim to share our expert knowledge widely with SGM communities and the wider public, practitioners, scientists, and policymakers.